rjimeno/linux-sysadmin-interview-questions/README.md

 * I get "command not found" when I run ```ifconfig -a```.
 What can be wrong?

+    On recent Linux distributions (like CentOS 7, for example), the net-tools package is not required and so, the command `ifconfig` may not be available.
+That is not necessarily wrong because the `ip` command can perform the same functionality.

+    The specific functionality of `ifconfig -a` is the same (although not completely identical) as `ip link show`.

 * What happens if I type TAB-TAB?
 * What command will show the available disk space on the Unix/Linux system?
 * What commands do you know that can be used to check DNS records?